-“This release from 2010 features 59 minutes of cosmic electronic music.
+“This 2014 release features 77 minutes of adventurous music.

 Galactic Anthems is Glenn Adams.